-Computer program can be a fun and rewarding profession.
+Computer programming can be a fun and rewarding profession.
 I look at some of what it takes to get there; some aspects are obvious, others not so much.

 This is a very common question – particularly with video games.
 Kids really enjoy playing them and are often drawn to the potential of creating them as well.

 I’ve hired a lot of programmers in my career.
 I’ve also not hired even more.
 So I definitely have some thoughts and advice.

 - Learn to program, THEN learn to program games.
 I can’t stress enough that it’s the fundamentals that will serve you well over the long run.
 “Listen to your heart.
 Good programmers love to

 - Listen to your heart.
 Good programmers love to program.
 Heck, that’s true for any profession – it’s the “do what you love” admonition.
 If after a while you find yourself dreading the work, perhaps it’s not for you.